w3c/wai-tutorials/source/images/informative.html.erb.md

 ## Images conveying an impression or emotion
 {:.ex}

-This photograph shows a smiling family group.
+This photograph shows a happy family group.
 It’s a stock image so the individuals should not be identified.
 It’s being used to give the impression that the website or the company it represents is family-friendly.
 The text alternative is “We’re family-friendly” as this best describes the intended impression.

 {::nomarkdown}
 <%= sample_start %>